Sloq/Fire_Chief_Squirtle/README.md

 [Play it Here](https://sloq.github.io/Fire_Chief_Squirtle/)

-Fire Chief Squirtle is a JavaScript game inspired by The Legend of Zelda.
+Fire Chief Squirtle is a JavaScript game inspired by classic console games such as The Legend of Zelda.

 ![Fire Chief Squirtle Gif](docs/squirtle.gif)